 RESPONSIBILITIES AND SCOPE

-- Master’s Degree in hydrologic science, ecology/biology. conservation, environmental management or related field and 4 years of experience or equivalent combination of education and experience.
+- BA/BS degree and 5 years’ experience in natural resource management or related field or equivalent combination of education and experience.

 - Valid driver’s license.

 - Multi-lingual skills and multi-cultural or cross-cultural experience appreciated.